doexclusive/api-call-merger-example/README.md

 Work of this module you can try yourself:

-1) forever run existingAPI.js
+1) forever start existingAPI.js

-2) forever run app.js
+2) forever start app.js

 or on my website.